Unleash/unleash-client-go/README.md

 		unleash.WithCustomHeaders(http.Header{"Authorization": {"<API token>"}}),
 	)

-        // The line below will block until the default client is ready or returns immediately.
-You can wait for readiness in a different way but this is good for new joiners unleash.WaitForReady()
+	// Note this will block until the default client is ready unleash.WaitForReady()
 }
 ```